This post contains affiliate links.

 If the cover has become waterlogged or contains cracks, then make sure to replace it as soon as possible to avoid any contaminants from dripping into the water.

 For extra protection, I like to combine my insulated cover with a floating thermal blanket.
-They prevent up to 95% evaporation, which means that the water stays pure by not losing sanitizing chemicals to the air.
+It prevents up to 95% evaporation, which means that the water stays fresh by not losing sanitizing chemicals to the air.

 Floating blankets have many benefits besides stopping evaporation, which will make you wonder why you didn’t buy one sooner.